Kiran-Karadia/Final-Year-Project/README.md

 # Final-Year-Project
 Solo final year project (FYP).
 Work is based on using machine learning techniques to improve the quality of ultrasound images using a multi-modal approach.
+(Need to clean and upload most recent code)